Our products

 Can I use gluten-free flour?

-Rice flour or a gluten-free flour blend work well for the batter.
+Rice flour or gluten-free flour blends work well for the "gabardina" batter.
 The result is equally crispy, sometimes lighter.
 Gluten-free beer maintains the CO₂ effect.

 Traditionally, with lemon wedges.
 In modern versions: mild aioli, paprika mayonnaise, or a yogurt sauce with dill.
 In Seville, they are served without sauce, only lemon.